 Supplication - God knows what we need before we even ask, but the Bible says that when we make our requests known to God that His peace which surpasses all understanding will guard our hearts and minds in Christ Jesus.
 (Phil.
 4:6-7)

 For more information and resources on prayer, click here.

-Devotionals, journaling, and listening to worship music are examples of additional elements people use in their quiet time with God.
+Devotionals, journaling, and listening to worship music are examples of additional elements people use in their time with God.
 The key is to find what helps you connect best with God and pursue Him.
 Don't make this practice mechanical.
 Realize that God is inviting you to spend time with Him.
 As you get into the practice of spending time with God, you will soon find there is nothing more enjoyable than being with your Heavenly Father.